Pilgrim Baptist Church

 Amendments to Church Governance

 This governance structure and these policies may be amended or updated by church leadership as needed to better reflect biblical principles, serve the congregation, and fulfill the mission of the church.

-Members will be notified of any significant changes.
+Questions?
 Contact Pastor Fortunato directly.